codechimp-org/lms-tvh/README.md

 ## Disclaimer
 No support/warranty is offered on this plugin, help is provided on a best efforts basis.

+## Releasing
+The version property in the publish.properties file should be incremented if a functional release.
+After checkin the GitHub Package Action should be run manually to create the new zip, update the repo.xml and create a new tag/release based on the version & run number.

 ## Contributing
 If you find something wrong then pull requests are welcome, or raise an issue.
 Any error logs would be helpful to diagnosing issues.